organizer-network/organizer.network/README.md

 ```
 $ cd db/
 $ make setup
+$ cd ..
 ```

 ## Optional: HTTPS

 The `ssl` section of `config.js` configures your SSL certificate/key.
-If you comment out this part of the configuration the server will run using "plain vanilla HTTP."
+If you comment out the `ssl` part of the configuration the server will run using "plain vanilla HTTP."

 Here is how to generate a self-signed SSL certificate, which is perfectly fine for development purposes: